Ang3lino/bitso/README.md

 pytest test/test_spread_functions.py  # unit test used for this DAG
 ```

-Access Airflow in your web browser at `localhost:8080`.
-Navigate to the `etl_ticker` DAG.
+Access Airflow in your web browser at localhost:8080.
+Navigate to the etl_ticker DAG.
 Use default credentials for login.
-Ensure you have authorized access to Bitso API in case of auth failure.
-As an easy way to find an ideal partition, it should have around 128 mb, reason why a better partition would be until day.
-Hour parition detail was used for testing.
-We could also share variables as an argument in dag definition and use of XCom.
+Ensure you have authorized access to Bitso API to avoid authentication failures.
+Verify that the webhook is correctly configured and operational, otherwise the dag will log then webhook could not be reached.

+For optimal performance and an easy rule, consider data partitions around 128 MB; daily partitions are recommended for production, while hourly partitions were used for testing.
+We could also use variables in defaults args dictionary for the DAG and share them with XComs.

 ## Challenge 2: Daily batch Streaming